zenml-io/zenml/examples/bentoml_deployment/README.md

 In order to show how a project can use a model deployer such as BentoML, this example contains two pipelines:

-  * `train_fashion_mnist` - this pipeline load the Fashion-MNIST dataset, trains a classifier, and use the built-in bento_builder and bentoml_deployer steps to build and deploy the model.
+  * `train_fashion_mnist` - this pipeline loads the Fashion-MNIST dataset, trains a classifier, and uses the built-in bento_builder and bentoml_deployer steps to build and deploy the model.

-  * `inference_fashion_mnist` - this pipeline load samples of images stored in a folder within the repo, call the prediction service to get the prediction url, and then call the prediction url to get the predictions.
+  * `inference_fashion_mnist` - this pipeline loads samples of images stored in a folder within the repo, calls the prediction service to get the prediction url, and then calls the prediction url to make predictions.
 ## 🧰 How the example is implemented
 This example contains two very important aspects that should be highlighted.